HealthCare.gov: Development and history

-According to John J. Xenakis, the Obama administration granted way too much money to create the federal and individual state websites, which led to large, unmanageable teams which contained many incompetent programmers.
-It also encouraged fraud and overspending by programmers.

 Specifically, aspects of HealthCare.gov relating to digital identity authentication were assigned to Experian.
 Quality Software Services, Inc. (QSSI) also played a role.
 The total number of companies enlisted in the website's creation, and their names, has not been disclosed by the Department of Health and Human Services.
 The whole effort was officially coordinated by the Centers for Medicare and Medicaid Services (CMS), an agency that commentators such as journalists David Perera and Sean Gallagher have speculated was ill-suited to that task.
 Social activist and technologist Clay Johnson later said that the federal government had issues come up given that it "leans towards a write-down-all-the-requirements-then-build-to-those-requirements type of methodology" not well suited to current IT especially when government contractors are focused on maximizing profits.

 "The firms that typically get contracts are the firms that are good at getting contracts, not typically good at executing on them," Alex Howard, a fellow at the Harvard Ash Center for Democratic Governance and Innovation, remarked to The Verge as he evaluated the back-end of the project.
 In contrast, the web-magazine's journalist Adrianne Jeffries praised the successful use of an "innovative" startup business for the front-end.
 However, she found the overall rollout "bone-headed".

 The Obama administration repeatedly modified regulations and policies until summer 2013, meaning contractors had to deal with changing requirements.
 However, changing requirements are by no means unusual in a large, expensive custom software project; they are a well-known factor in historical project failures, and methodologies such as agile software development have been developed to cope with them.
 Unfortunately, regulations pertaining to large government contracts in many countries, including the United States, are not a good match for agile software development.